giza-data-team/ModernAraBERT/docs/PRETRAINING.md

-# Pretraining (Concise)
+# Pretraining

 Minimal steps to reproduce ModernAraBERT pretraining.
-For exact seeds, pinned env, and timings see `docs/REPRODUCIBILITY.md`.
+For exact seeds, pinned env, and timings see [REPRODUCIBILITY.md](./REPRODUCIBILITY.md).

 ## What you need
 - Python 3.8